So it’s settled. Direct mail is a good idea.

 The right mailing list is essential to a successful mailing.
 Remember the 40/40/20 rule?
 That second 40% of the mail campaign’s success is due to the audience.
 Take the time to sift through your database and be intentional about what mail you’re sending to what people instead of blasting a generic message to a huge list.

 (By the way: we have direct mail consultants standing to help you analyze your database, prioritize your prospects, and craft a plan for an effective and efficient mailing.
-You can e-mail Matt Tumolo and Jean Marie Martin or call at 1-800-490-7090).
+The over-the-phone consultation is free.
+Call us at 800-490-7090.)

 5. It was tied to an online action step.